 Over the past three years, there have been 10 applications for a total of 2000 amps of additional service in Stehekin.
 Using conservative estimates, this represents a potential average load increase of 15 to 25 akW, or roughly 10% of Stehekin's total load.
-Using a peak load factor of 30%, these new service requests would add up to 72 kW of additional peak load in Stehekkin.
+Using a peak load factor of 30%, these new service requests would add up to 72 kW of additional peak load in Stehekin.

 Historically, annual energy use at Stehekin has not grown significantly but loads are predicted to increase significantly in the future.
-Large load increases are expected to come from the new church camp that is being built in Stehekin and from a fire fighting camp that is planned to be built at the Stehekin airport.